The motivation for doing retreat

 And really learning how to lead yourself through a motivation.
 And lead yourself through a lamrim meditation.
 At the beginning you may depend on a book, or we have the outlines, we have the CDs of the meditations I’ve led.
 So you start with those.
 But really getting yourself to the point where you, in our meditation, it’s like you’re leading yourself.
 You could be leading the whole room, except you’re not talking.
 But it’s the same idea.
 You lead yourself and point out the important points and come to the proper conclusions by guiding yourself.

 But like I was saying this morning, when you meditate on something don’t say, “Okay, I start here and I’m getting to that conclusion, so I don’t need to do what’s in between.
 I’ll just go to the conclusion.”
 Because then … when you’re doing analysis, whether you’re thinking about the nature of reality, whether you’re thinking about why it makes sense to benefit other sentient beings, no matter what you’re thinking about, you have to use some kind of reasoning to really support that conclusion.
-Otherwise it just becomes a conclusion of blind belief that doesn’t really touch your heart.
+Otherwise it just becomes a conclusion of belief without investigation that doesn’t really touch your heart.

 Motivation and joyous effort